-Australia is very unique when it comes to the animals.
+Australia is very unique when it comes to animals.
 More than 80% of Australian fauna and flora are found only in Australia and no-where else.
-Some of the most famous animals are the koala bear, kangaroo, platypus, dingo and wombat.
+Some of the most famous animals are the koala bear, kangaroo, platypus, dingo, and wombat.

 9. Are there any deserts or jungles in Australia?
 Tell me about it.

 Deserts make up 18% of the continent.
-The biggest one is the Great Victoria desert, located in the southern Australia.
-Then there is the Great Sandy desert, in the north-west, and the third largest one is the Tanami desert, situated in the north of Australia.
+The biggest one is the Great Victoria desert, located in southern Australia.
+Then there is the Great Sandy Desert, in the north-west, and the third largest one is the Tanami desert, situated in the north of Australia.
 In Australia, there are several rainforests.
-One of the most well-know ones is the Daintree Rainforest.
+One of the most well-known ones is the Daintree Rainforest.
 Along with the Kuranda Rainforest, they are known as the oldest tropical rainforests on Earth.